[SOLVED] Cloning the image of an UP board

 Anoter question, I have only one user set to my board, let's call it myuser.

-When I login I use:
+When I login I use:- user: myuser

 And of course when I use su or sudo, I must type the password mypassword.